manassaloi/manassaloi.github.io/_posts/2021-02-01-performance-reviews.markdown

   - People / Wins around people management
   - Product / Key deliveries around product features and their impact
   - Structure / Changes around team structure (if any) that helped in performance improvement
+14. If someone is surprised at your feedback on their performance review, consider it a failure on your part.
+You should have shared the feedback much earlier and given the other person a chance to improve.
+15. I make sure that I ask for feedback and also share feedback during each 1-1 I have with my stakeholders - manager, reports as well as peers.

 I did not think about impress work before I stumbled upon this [amazing thread by Shreyas Doshi](https://mobile.twitter.com/shreyas/status/1256655076849926150).
 Most of the time I was too busy executing without thinking tactically about my career growth.
 Only after I joined Gojek, I started to take "selling my work" a bit more seriously.